dev-personal-projects/test-intuint-worker-api/README.md

 When creating a credit note:
 1. Original invoice is fetched from QuickBooks
-2. Credit memo is created with matching line items (negative amounts)
+2. Credit memo is created with matching line items (positive amounts - QuickBooks treats them as credits automatically)
 3. Credit memo effectively cancels the invoice
+4. Credit notes can be created after invoice settlement (regardless of payment amount)

+**Note:** The `settle-invoice.sh` script automatically creates a credit note after applying a payment to an invoice, regardless of whether the invoice is fully or partially paid.

 ## Troubleshooting